The 10 Best Apps for International Travel & Living Abroad in 2026

 Google Flights

-A personal favorite for pre-travel planning, Google Flights one-ups other costs comparing travel sites.
+One of our favorites for pre-travel planning, Google Flights one-ups other cost-comparing travel sites.
 The app offers all kinds of innovative technology.
 From alerting you when prices are about to go up or monitoring costs for you for a specific day, Google Flights takes all the work out of “looking for flights.”
 It is, in my opinion, one of the best apps for moving abroad.

 Airbnb

-Totally changing the game when it comes to affordable accommodations, Airbnb is hands down one of the best apps for living abroad.
+While not as affordable as it once was, Airbnb is still a useful app for living abroad.
 Since it’s a “peer-to-peer” business model, you rent short-term lodging from individuals.
-If you’re planning a short weekend trip on a break from teaching to Malaysia or Milan, Airbnb is a great money-saving tool to know about.
+If you’re planning a short weekend trip on a break from teaching to Malaysia or Milan, Airbnb can be a great money-saving tool to know about, compared to a hotel.
 Book easily through the mobile app as late as the day of!
-Trust me, when travel plans change unexpectedly Airbnb is key to have.
-I know from experience.
+Trust me, when travel plans change unexpectedly, Airbnb is key to have on your phone.

 Find housing on Airbnb for teaching abroad